CZ-NIC/knot/doc/introduction.rst

 What is Knot DNS
 ================

-Knot DNS is a high-performance open source DNS server.
-It implements only authoritative domain name service.
-Knot DNS is best suited for use on TLD domains but can reliably serve any other zones as well.
+Knot DNS is a high-performance open-source DNS server.
+It implements only the authoritative domain name service.
+Knot DNS is best suited for use on TLD domains but it can reliably serve any other zones as well.

 Knot DNS benefits from its multi-threaded and mostly lock-free